Local Community Member

 UCC has a Volunteering Pathway as part of the UCC Works Award.
 To receive an award through the Volunteering Pathway, a student must complete a period of unpaid volunteering on or off campus.
 The UCC Works Award is a part of a professional skills development programme.

 We are always available to speak with residents and students about any matters that may arise within the community.
-If you would like to speak to a member of our team, you can contact us using the details below or feel free to call into our office on the 1st floor of 6 Carrigside, College Road.
+If you would like to speak to a member of our team, you can contact us using the details below or feel free to call into our office at the South Lodge, College Road, T12 RXA9.

 T: +353 (0)21 490 3849 / +353 (0)21 490 3091